philipp-baumann/ci-test-source-cp-file/README.md

   - `_trigger-file/_trigger_$(date "+%Y-%m-%d_%H%M%S")`
   - Created every given CRON-job interval, pushed to target, and then the folder and file is deleted in this source repo.
-Hence, the target repo will create only the last successfull push file in the latest commit.
+Hence, the target repo will create only the last successful push file in the latest commit.